davidpaps/gilded_rose_tech_test/README.md

 The item will then degrade/improve in 'quality' as per each individual requirement, as will the 'sell in' date.

+__Testing:__

-In order to run the testing suite RSpec (22 tests - 100% coverage), open up the project directory in the terminal, and type in the command line type:
+In order to run the testing suite (RSpec) int he command line type:

 ```
 rspec
 ```

+This will show 22 tests with 100% coverage.